-The clocks spring forward this weekend which is great for feeling we are leaving the winter behind but it can play havoc with your child’s sleep routine.
+The clocks spring forward which is great for feeling we are leaving the winter behind but it can play havoc with your child’s sleep routine.

 Just when you thought you’d cracked your toddler or young child’s sleep routine, the clocks ‘Spring’ forward and destroy all your hard work!

 Experts say losing an hour of sleep can be especially difficult on your child.
 Just a small loss of sleep can build up into ‘sleep debt’ which is bad for your child’s wellbeing, concentration & mental health.
 So being aware of the importance of sleep & being prepared for the change can also help.
 But it may take more than a few days for your child to get used to a new time change.

 If your kids are not sleeping well, then I bet you’re probably not sleeping well either & that can make you impatient, irritable & exhausted & even short tempered with your partner.

 But there are some simple things you can do to help your children adjust.

 So, in preparation for changing the clocks forward on 28th March, here are my Top 10 Tips to help you all adjust

 Start the process as soon as possible.
 Gradually move your child’s bedtime earlier than usual.
 Even 15-20 minutes earlier than usual can help – start a week ahead if possible.

 Establish a good bedtime routine